Long2511/distributed-webcrawler/README.md

 Workers perform the actual crawling tasks:

-- Connect to web pages using JSoup
+- Connect to web pages
 - Parse HTML and extract links
 - Normalize and filter URLs
 - Handle errors with exponential backoff